ShaoxiongYuan/ShaoxiongYuan.github.io/tech-tidbits/openclaw.md

 *Figure 1: OpenClaw GitHub star accumulation, Nov 2025 – Mar 2026.
 Viral inflection point in late January 2026 was triggered by the Moltbook project going viral simultaneously.*

-The user base estimates range from 300,000 to 400,000 active users as of February 2026, with security researchers at Bitsight observing over 30,000 internet-exposed instances between January 27 and February 8, 2026 alone — which is just a fraction of the total deployments, since most are correctly configured to remain localhost-only.
+The user base estimates range from 300,000 to 400,000 active users as of February 2026, with security researchers at Bitsight observing over 30,000 internet-exposed instances between January 27 and February 8, 2026 alone, which is just a fraction of the total deployments, since most are correctly configured to remain localhost-only.

 The February 14 announcement that Steinberger would join OpenAI and that OpenAI would back the project's open-source foundation validated the concept at the highest level and accelerated adoption further.